Cosmian/kms/documentation/docs/cli/main_commands.md

 ### Arguments
 ` <REVOCATION_REASON>` The reason for the revocation as a string

-`--certificate-id [-k] <CERTIFICATE_ID>` The certificate unique identifier of the certificate to revoke.
+`--certificate-id [-c] <CERTIFICATE_ID>` The certificate unique identifier of the certificate to revoke.
 If not specified, tags should be specified

 `--tag [-t] <TAG>` Tag to use to retrieve the certificate when no certificate id is specified.
 To specify multiple tags, use the option multiple times